NAVIGATION

 E-Portal Help Desk 850-577-4609

-When emailing the division at circivdivc@fljud13.org be sure to include the case number and name in the subject line.
+When emailing the division at circivdivc@fljud13.org be sure to include the case number and name in the subject line and you MUST copy all parties.

 PLEASE DO NOT CALL OR EMAIL THE J.A.
 UNTIL YOU HAVE FIRST REVIEWED THIS WEBPAGE IN ITS ENTIRETY, THE RESOURCES PROVIDED ONLINE, AND IN THE PROCEDURAL/LOCAL/ADMINISTRATIVE RULES/ORDERS.
 IF AFTER REVIEWING ALL OF THE ABOVE RESOURCES YOU STILL HAVE QUESTIONS, YOU MAY EMAIL THE J.A.
 AT circivdivc@fljud13.org AND COPY OPPOSING COUNSEL ON YOUR EMAIL.